DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-12-Every_choice_has_weight.md

 "You keep practicing.
 And you remember: Every skill you develop can be used for protection or harm.
 Every choice has weight."

 She looked at each of them seriously.
-"In two days, Reeves will act.
+"In two weeks, Reeves will act.
 Either we've convinced Malvek you're worth negotiating with, or he'll move to containment.
 What you do between now and then determines which path we take."

-"Then we make those two days count," Lina said.
+"Then we make those days count," Lina said.

 "Exactly," Elyra agreed.
 "Rest tonight.
 Tomorrow we work on demonstration.
 You need to show competence without showing threat.
 Capability without aggression.
 It's a narrow line to walk."

 "We'll walk it," Jason said.

 "I hope so," Elyra replied.
-"Because if you don't, everything we've built ends in seventy-two hours."
+"Because if you don't, everything we've built ends in two-weeks."

 ---